crossplane/crossplane/design/design-doc-integration-tests.md

 The framework should be made up of two core components:

 - `Job`: a testing environment.
-Every job runs the full setup and tear-down of a local Kubernetes control plane.
-A job is made up of configuration, which informs the framework of how to setup the control plane, and `Tests` which test actual execution in the control plane.
+A job is made up of configuration, which informs the framework of how to setup the control plane, and `Tests` which test actual execution against the control plane.
 - `Test`: a test is an action or set of actions to execute against the Kubernetes control plane.
 It could involve one or more steps, each of which may cause the test to fail.
 Each test should be a logical operation, meaning